jkulton/topical/README.md

 A (very) minimalist message board

-## Running Topical

-There are a few usecases where you might want to run Topical, here they are:

-- **Run Locally** (run Topical locally just to try it out)
-- **Development** (you want to play with Topical's code and run it locally)
-- **Deploy** (you want to deploy Topical for extended use)
+---

-### Run Locally
+## Run Locally

-The easiest way to run Topical locally is using Docker.
-Please make sure you have both Docker and Docker Compose installed, then do the following from the command line:
+The simplest way to run Topical is using Docker.
+Please ensure you have both Docker and Docker Compose installed, then do the following:

 1. Clone this repo
 2. Navigate into the repo
 3. Run `docker-compose up`
 4. Navigate to `localhost:8000` in your browser.
 Done!

+---

-### Development
+## Development

-In order to edit Topical's code and then build the app please ensure you have Docker, Docker Compose, and Go installed.
-Then, do the following:
+Please ensure you have both Docker and Docker Compose installed, then do the following:

 1. Clone this repo
 2. Navigate into the repo